Proxem/BlasNet/README.md

 # BlasNet
-BlasNet is an optimized library for basic linear algebra operations on arrays written in C\# and developped at [Proxem](https://proxem.com).
+BlasNet is an optimized library for basic linear algebra operations on arrays written in C\# and developed at [Proxem](https://proxem.com).

 ## Table of contents